How to Start With Flipping

 What Do I Need To Start With Flipping

-You need liquid gold and the more, the better.
+It would help if you had liquid gold, and the more, the better.
 I highly recommend starting downloading and learning the addon TradeSkillMaster.
-This will be your main tool to see prices, your purchases, your sales, and lots more.
-This way you can compare the price on the realm you’re flipping on and compare with the region price.
+It will be your primary tool to see prices, purchases, sales, and lots more.
+This way, you can compare the price on the realm you’re flipping on and compare with the region price.
 You can even compare the prices with a historical price (60 days old data).

-Knowledge is the 3rd best thing you are gonna need.
+Knowledge is the 3rd best thing you are going to need.
 Learn to understand how your realm works, learn when to soft or hard reset a market, what items are selling fast, what items will sell better at certain moments, what items can give me the most profit.
-All very important things you need to consider and understand.
+All essential things you need to consider and understand.

-If you were hoping for a list with items to import into your TSM, then I’m sorry to disappoint you.
+If you were hoping for a list of items to import into your TSM, then I’m sorry to disappoint you.
 The idea of this guide is to make you understand what flipping is and how it works.
-Flipping is not something you do from a list of “the best flipping items”, because there are no “best” items.
-Some items may have a higher probability for flipping, but also that can change from time to time and from server to server.
+Flipping is not something you do from a list of “the best flipping items” because there are no “best” items.
+Some items may have a higher probability of flipping and change from time to time and server to server.

-The best way to start with flipping is to do something you are already familiar with like materials or crafts from a profession.
-Even like something you farm and sell often.
-Make a group to put the items in and make a very simple auctioning and shopping operation.
+The best way to start with flipping is to do something you are already familiar with, like materials or crafts from a profession, even like something you farm and sell often.
+Make a group to put the items in and make a straightforward auctioning and shopping operation.

-If you are getting the hang of it, try to expand a bit and try some new markets.
-Just take it to step by step.
+If you are getting its hang, try to expand a bit and try some new markets.
+Just take it step by step.

 Every realm is different from one another.
 Even if the size or type is the same, but some do share specific qualities.

-A realm with a lot of high-end guilds and players will have a bigger appetite for consumables, gear, enchants, and gems.
+A realm with many high-end guilds and players will have an enormous appetite for consumables, gear, enchants, and gems.
 They need to improve their gameplay and care less about cosmetics.

 Size Does Matter

-The size of a realm can make a huge difference in gold making.
-In most cases, there are always more items on the auction house than needed and that’s because there are more sellers most of the time.
+The size of a realm can make a massive difference in gold making.
+In most cases, there are always more items on the auction house than needed, and that’s because there are more sellers most of the time.
 The more sellers there are, the more competition there is, the bigger chances are of undercutting in prices.

-Low and medium pop sized realms have lesser competition, so chances are that prices stay higher and these realm sizes are easier to control.
+Low and medium pop sized realms have lesser competition, so the chances are that prices stay higher, and these realm sizes are easier to control.

 Diverse Your Market

 To have a better chance of getting an income from flipping is by having a diverse assortment.
-You don’t want to sell only consumables or only gear and you don’t want only items that give little profit or only large profits.
-See it like a big net you use for fishing, the bigger the spread the better the catch.
+You don’t want to sell only consumables or only gear, and you don’t want only items that give little profit or only large profits.
+See it like a giant net you use for fishing; the more significant the spread, the better the catch.

-Also with time, don’t try to sell items that only have big profits but take a lot of time to finally sell.
+Also, with time, don’t try to sell items that only have big profits but take a lot of time to sell finally.
 Big numbers don’t make a sale.

-The image on the left should give you an indication of how long high-valued items may take to sell.
-As an example, materials may sell faster, but have a lower price, while transmog may take more time, but have a higher price.
+The image on the left should indicate how long high-valued items may take to sell.
+For example, materials may sell faster but have a lower price, while transmog may take more time but have a higher price.

-Diversity isn’t only the type of item but also the time it takes and the profit it will give.
-The best would be of course to have fast-selling items with a good profit margin.
+Diversity isn’t only the type of item and the time it takes and its profit.
+The best would be, of course, to have fast-selling items with a good profit margin.

 What Items to Flip